andpeterson/LearnNodeJSWebDevelopment/README.md

 11. I'll provide feedback in the comment section of the request.
 12. Once you are happy with what you got out of the assignment move onto the next one.
 13. Rinse and repeat

-.Read through the Resources provided in the README to learn the skills needed in the chapter .
-If you are feeling like you need some more work on the content of the assignment do some challenges to help solidify the skills

 ### Workflow